 About

 Thank you Seattle voters!
 On August 5, 2014 voters in the City of Seattle approved Proposition 1 which created the Seattle Park District.
-Property taxes collected by the Seattle Park District will provide funding for City parks and recreation including maintaining parklands and facilities, operating community centers and recreation programs, and developing new neighborhood parks on previously acquired sites.
+Property taxes collected by the Seattle Park District provide funding for City parks and recreation including maintaining parklands and facilities, operating community centers and recreation programs, and developing new neighborhood parks on previously acquired sites.

-The Park District will be governed by the Seattle City Council acting ex officio as the District Board.
-The District Oversight Committee is a community board that will provide advice to the Mayor, City Council, and Superintendent of Parks and Recreation, related to the Seattle Park District.
-The DOC's role and responsibilities are outlined by ordinance #124468 which approved the Interlocal Agreement
+The Park District is governed by the Seattle City Council acting ex officio as the District Board.
+The Board of Parks and Recreation Commissioners (BPRC) is a community board that provides advice to the Mayor, City Council, and Superintendent of Parks and Recreation related to the Seattle Park District, among other topics.
+The BPRC’s roles and responsibilities related to the Park District are outlined in an interlocal agreement between the City and the District.

 What is a park district?